Covert Emotional Abuse: What It Is and How to Identify It

-Are you an adult child of covert abuse?
+Are you an adult child of emotional or verbal abuse?
 Tell your story.
 Be honest.
 Get therapy.
 Find healing.
-Live your life to the fullest, and poke the Enemy in the eyeball.
+Live your life to the fullest, create healthy relationships, and poke the Enemy in the eyeball.

 Are you a therapist?
 Get training in how to help emotional abuse targets.
-Believe them and help them with their C-PTSD.
-Write articles in journals and magazines that illustrate how this kind of abuse destroys people.
+Believe them and help them with their Complex Post Traumatic Stress Disorder (C-PTSD).
+Write articles in journals and magazines that illustrate how this kind of abusive behavior destroys people.
 Raise awareness on your Facebook page.

-Are you a friend?
+Are you a friend of an abuse victim?
 Listen and learn.
 Read books on the subject.
 Don’t stick your head in the sand and pretend this isn’t a horrible problem.
 I promise, it will touch your life personally sooner or later.
-Narcs are everywhere, and their power to ruin lives is great.
+Narcissists are everywhere, and their power to ruin lives is great.

 Are you a religious leader of some type?
 Read books.
 Get training.
 Listen to victims and believe them.
 Start doing some research on how the Bible has been mistranslated by biased, misogynistic men, and start reading a Bible that is truer to the original languages.
 Learn how to learn from people who don’t have a penis.
 Value them in the same way your God values them.
 As equals.